 While various forms of this procedure have been in development for many years, modern nucleus replacement is a whole new specialty within the neck and back pain industry.

 Complete disc replacement involves removing the entire damaged or degenerated organic disc and setting a synthetic artificial disc in its place.
 Meanwhile, nucleus replacement typically keeps the organic annulus fibrosus in place and only replaces the soft inner core of the disc.
 This core structure, the nucleus pulposus, is responsible for maintaining the height and flexibility of each intervertebral level.
-Replacing the nucleus only is a truly minimalistic approach to herniated disc surgery which shows great promise for the future.
+Replacing the nucleus only is a truly minimalist approach to herniated disc surgery which shows great promise for the future.

 There are methods of nucleus replacement which seek to utilize a pre-constructed synthetic nucleus implant, while others utilize an injection process to fill the existing annulus with a liquid, gel or foam material which will firm-up to become the new nucleus.
 Both seem plausible, but neither has gained a definitive advantage in clinical studies.
 Unfortunately, many early surgical methods and nucleus prosthetics have failed during research trials.